blastehh/SRCDS-Server-Monitor/SRCDS Server Monitor/SRCDS Server Monitor/bin/Release/README.txt

 - The config file is stored at C:\Users\<username>\AppData\Local\banana-ph.com\<version> ; I suggest not touching it unless you want to break stuff. (or back it up first if you decide to mess with it)
 - Added ability to export settings to xml.
 - Auto start option added.
 Configure each server individually.
 Add SRCDS Server Monitor to your start up folder or set up a task schedule to automate.

+THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
+EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES PROVIDE THE PROGRAM "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM IS WITH YOU.
+SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.